Motivation

 # npiperelay saves the day!

-go install github.com/jstarks/[email protected]
+go install github.com/jstarks/npiperelay@latest

-is installed, we just need to set up our Linux environment in WSL to connect to the Windows ssh-agent
+Now that npiperelay is installed, we just need to set up our Linux environment in WSL to connect to the Windows ssh-agent when bash starts.
+A slick way to do this is to use a systemd user service:

-Create this file $HOME/.config/systemd/user/relay-ssh-agent.service
+Create this file $HOME/.config/systemd/user/relay-ssh-agent.service:

 [Unit]